mviereck/x11docker/README.md

  - Test status:
    - x11docker was devolped with rootful `docker`, this is well tested.
    - Basically tested is `podman`, rootless and rootful.
+   - Barely tested:
+     - rootless `docker`
-   - Barely tested are rootless `docker` and `nerdctl` in rootless and rootful mode.
+     - `nerdctl` in rootless and rootful mode.
    - Some fixes and adjustments for the less tested setups can be expected.
  - For rootless mode `podman` is recommended.
    - Only `podman` allows option `--home` in rootless mode yet.
    - Only `podman` provides useful file ownerships with option `--share` in rootless mode yet.
  - For rootful mode `docker` or `podman` are recommended.
- - `nerdctl` has some limitations because it supports only a subset of `docker` cli options yet.
-   - To allow most of x11docker options with `nerdctl` please provide a container command additional to the image name.
  - To switch between rootless or rootful mode of `podman` and `nerdctl` just use (or leave) `sudo` or set (or leave) option `--pw`.
  - For [rootless docker](https://docs.docker.com/engine/security/rootless/) set environment variable `DOCKER_HOST` accordingly.